Would you like to get more information or apply?

 **19 years of age upon starting classes and pass the college's admissions test.

-Through fully online courses, you'll learn how to engage children in many different social and creative activities to facilitate young people’s intellectual and social development.
-This flexible and convenient training option covers classroom management, curriculum planning, daycare administration, and more.
+Learn how to engage children in many different social and creative activities to facilitate young people’s intellectual and social development through the program at CDI College.
+Industry professionals cover classroom management, curriculum planning, and daycare administration as well in your ECE courses.

 During your training at CDI College, you’ll complete observation assignments and practicum hours required by the Ministry of Children and Family Development in settings such as daycare centres or nurseries to ensure a balanced combination of theory and practice.